 The holders of SPG Class C Common Stock are entitled to elect two of the 13 directors of SPG, unless their portion of the aggregate equity interest of SPG (including SPG Common Stock, SPG Class B Common Stock and Units considered on an as-converted basis) decreases to less than 50% of the amount that they owned as of August 9, 1996, in which case they will be entitled to elect only one director of SPG.
 Shares of SPG Class C Common Stock may be converted at the holder's option into an equal number of shares of SPG Common Stock.
-If the aggregate equity interest of the DeBartolos in SPG on a fully diluted basis is reduced to less than 5%, the outstanding shares of SPG Class C Common Stock convert automatically into an equal number of shares of SPG Common Stock.
+If the aggregate equity interest of the DeBartolos in SPG on a fully diluted basis is reduced to less than 5%, the outstanding shares of SPG Class C Common Stock convert automatically into an equal number of shares of SPG Class C Common Stock.
 Shares of SPG Class C Common Stock also convert automatically into an equal number of shares of SPG Common Stock upon the sale or transfer thereof to a person not affiliated with the DeBartolos.
 Holders of shares of SPG Class C Common Stock have no sinking fund rights, redemption rights or preemptive rights to subscribe for any securities of SPG.

 Under the SPG Charter, so long as any shares of both SPG Class B Common Stock and SPG Class C Common Stock are outstanding, the number of members of the SPG Board of Directors shall be 13, so long as any shares of SPG Class B Common Stock (but no SPG Class C Common Stock) are outstanding, or if any shares of SPG Class C Common Stock (but no shares of SPG Class B Common Stock) are outstanding, the number of members of the SPG Board of Directors' shall be nine, and if no shares of SPG Class B Common Stock or SPG Class C Common Stock are outstanding, the number of members of the SPG Board of Directors shall be fixed by the SPG Board of Directors from time to time.
 Under the SPG Charter, at least a majority of the directors shall be Independent Directors.
-The SPG Charter further provides that, subject to any separate rights of holders of SPG Preferred Stock or as described below, any vacancies on the

-SPG Board of Directors resulting from death, disability, resignation, retirement, disqualification, removal from office, or other cause of a director will be filled by a vote of the stockholders or a majority of the directors then in office provided that:
+The SPG Charter further provides that, subject to any separate rights of holders of SPG Preferred Stock or as described below, any vacancies on the SPG Board of Directors resulting from death, disability, resignation, retirement, disqualification, removal from office, or other cause of a director shall be filled by a vote of the stockholders or a majority of the directors then in office provided that:

-Any vacancy relating to a director elected by the SPG Class B Common Stock is filled by the holders of the SPG Class B Common Stock; and
+- any vacancy relating to a director elected by the SPG Class B Common Stock is to be filled by the holders of the SPG Class B Common Stock; and - any vacancy relating to a director elected by the holders of SPG Class C Common Stock is to be filled as provided in the SPG Charter.

-Any vacancy relating to a director elected by the holders of SPG Class C Common Stock is filled as provided in the SPG Charter.
+Any vacancies on the SPG Board of Directors with respect to a director elected by the holders of SPG Class C Common Stock are to be elected as provided in the SPG Charter.